-Are phytates bad is a frequently heard question; do they significantly inhibit absorption of minerals such as magnesium, zinc and calcium?
+Are phytates bad is a frequently heard discussion in nutritional circles; do they significantly inhibit absorption of minerals such as magnesium, zinc and calcium?

-They are found in grains such as whole wheat, legumes such as soya beans and chickpeas, and seeds like flax and sesame; and in nuts.
+They are found in grains such as whole wheat, legumes for example soya beans and chickpeas, and seeds like flax and sesame; and in nuts.

 However there is no scientific evidence that consuming large quantities of soya or chickpeas, for example, can lead to osteoporosis, a deficiency of bone calcium.